bharathikalai/git_commands/readme.md

 ## git log

-please follow command 8 :  one of your team met made some changes in your branch and commit the changes and push it to the git repo you asked your team met hay team_met_name  what are the commits you made yesterday he said this that like that now i am thinking if git provide any event tracking command that would be very helpfull for us : yes git has the solution that is git log using git log you can view all the commits
+please follow command 8 :  one of your team met made some changes in your branch and commit the changes and push into the git repo you asked your team met hay team_met_name  what are the commits you made yesterday he said this that like that now i am thinking if git provide any event tracking command that would be very helpfull for us : yes git has the solution that is git log using git log you can view all the commits